 Enter your email address below to register for our monthly newsletter

 Purchase CE certificates for previous meetings.
-There is a $25 fee per certificate.

 A tradition of working for the dental profession.
 The Chicago Dental Society was organized in 1864 and incorporated in 1878.
 The objective of the Chicago Dental Society is to encourage the improvement of the health of the public, to promote the art and science of dentistry and to represent the intrest of the members of the profession and the public that it serves.